tuxor1337/dictmaster/README.md

     pip3 install --user wheel
     pip3 install --user -e ./

-Running `dictmaster` then starts a graphical user interface.
+Running `dictmaster` then starts a graphical user interface if your operating system comes with GTK3 and `PyGObject`.
+Otherwise, the software will fall back to using the command line interface.
-However, many features are exclusively available through the command line:
+Actually, many features are exclusively available through the command line which is used as follows:

     dictmaster PLUGIN_NAME